Florida Railroad: Later years

 In 1967, the Seaboard Air Line merged with their long-time rival, the Atlantic Coast Line Railroad (ACL).
 After the merger was complete, the company was named the Seaboard Coast Line Railroad (SCL).
+SCL abandoned the remaining Florida Railroad southwest of Waldo in the 1970s.
 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.